-According to Phil the perfect pie will have a golden pastry, be flavoursome and include good quality meat.
+According to Phil, the perfect pie will have a golden pastry, be bursting with flavour and use good quality meat.

-He said: “This really is something everyone will have a different opinion on.
+“This really is something everyone will have a different opinion on.
 What’s so great about a pie is how versatile you can be with the flavours so there is something for everyone.
-For us quality makes all the difference – good quality chunky meat, flavoursome, rich gravies and light flaky pastry…it’s the perfect combination, if you get the basic ingredients right, with a bit of love you can’t go wrong.
-The first thing you notice about a pie is the pastry, so a golden, home baked appearance is perfect."
+For us quality makes all the difference – good quality chunky meat, flavoursome, rich gravies and light flaky pastry…it’s the perfect combination.
+If you get the basic ingredients right, with a bit of love you can’t go wrong."

 Should the filling be spilling over the edges?

-Phil said: "A good pie should have strong pastry keeping everything tightly packed in so there’s no need for the filling to spill over the edge – our pastry is carefully made by our expert team of bakers to ensure it holds in all the good stuff.
+"A good pie should have strong pastry keeping everything tightly packed in so there’s no need for the filling to spill over the edge.
 There’s nothing quite like the moment you cut into a pie and the filling oozes out on to your plate."

 What ratios work best in pies?

 "Different fillings work in different ratios – dependent on whether you have a sauce or a gravy or vegetables…the important thing is that the pie is packed full and packed with flavour."

-What pastry is best to use in a meat pie and what pastry is best to use in a vegetable pie?
+What pastry is best to use in a meat or vegetable pie?

-Phil said: "Puff pastry works well for both we find, the key thing is to make sure it’s really light so we make ours with over 100 layers of pastry, so it has a lovely rise on top and is extra crispy."
+"Puff pastry works well for both.
+We find the key thing is to make sure it’s really light so we make ours with over 100 layers of pastry, so it has a lovely rise on top and is extra crispy."